Lisandro Meza

-Early life
+Life and career

-Lisandro Meza Márquez was born on September 26, 1939 at Los Palmitos in Sucre, Colombia.
-He starting to sing & learned to play the Accordion with his father, known as "La Armenia" in 1954.
-His first record was ”Aroma de las Flores,” recorded on the same year.
+Lisandro Meza was born in El Piñal, Los Palmitos, Sucre, Sucre, Colombia on 26 September 1937.
+He started to sing and learned to play the accordion with his father, known as "La Armenia", in 1954.
+His first record was Aroma de las Flores, recorded in the same year.

-Career

-In 1961, Meza joined Los Corraleros de Majagual, a very well-known group which was popular in both Colombia & Venezuela.
-During the time being a member of the Group, he recorded 41 LPs.
-He also declared the name of the band to change as "Combo Gigante."
+In 1961, Meza joined Los Corraleros de Majagual, a very well-known group which was popular in both Colombia and Venezuela.
+During his time with the Group, he recorded 41 LPs.
+He also declared that the name of the band had been changed to "Combo Gigante."

-In 1967, he renamed his group as "Lisandro Meza y Su Conjunto" with its Album Release, "Fiesta Sabanera."
-In 1979, he established his band, ”Los Hijos De La Niña Luz," where it included himself & his seven sons.
+In 1967, he renamed his group "Lisandro Meza y Su Conjunto" with its Album Release, "Fiesta Sabanera."

-Most of his recordings are taken in Barranquilla, Colombia.